JemRF/RF-Documentation/pages/wifidocs/wifi32s-setup.md

 ## Manual Network Settings
 The normal process for the JemRF ESP32 Sensor is the automated network request to the local router or name server using DHCP.\
-If needed, when checked, the options to set the network values manually are presented.
+If needed, when checked, the options to set the network values manually are presented as show in image above.

 ### Static IP Address